 Amy, the blogger behind Chew Out Loud, first tasted these cookies over 10 years ago at a friend's house.
 Immediately she grabbed a piece of paper and jotted down the recipe.

-Once the dough is firmed, roll the cookie dough into balls and indent each ball with your finger.
-Fill with your favorite jam and bake until nice and puffy.
+Once the dough is firm, roll the cookie dough into 1-inch balls using a cookie scoop and indent each dough ball with your finger.
+Fill with your favorite jam (apricot, jam raspberry jam, and strawberry jam are all great!) and bake until nice and puffy.
 Dust with powdered sugar and serve with milk.
 Santa will thank you for making the perfect cookie.